 Separate budget and autonomy of office.
-Commonwealth provide an official residence for a leader of the opposition and this benefit should be extended to the Leader of the Opposition in Fiji Members of Parliament Local Travel Accommodation Allowance \$350 plus \$30 per meal Travelling Allowance (Mileage) More than 30KM Motor Vehicle Allowance (2000cc - 0.50c) (2001cc - 0.60c) Committee Sitting Local Travel, Travelling Allowance and Committee Sitting Status quo remains Tax and duty-free purchase of a vehicle However with the This benefit was in place prior to 2007 and should be reinstated, given the Allowance \$200 per day maternity leave endorsed amount of travel incurred by all MPs in their role as an elected official.
-Each MP should be eligible for one vehicle per term In order to entice more women and younger Fijians to seek elected office, maternity leave should be instituted in line with the national system for such benefits
+Commonwealth provide an official residence for a leader of the opposition and this benefit should be extended to the Leader of the Opposition in Fiji Members of Parliament 3 Local Travel Accommodation Allowance \$350 plus \$30 per meal Travelling Allowance (Mileage) More than 30KM Motor Vehicle Allowance (2000cc - 0.50c) (2001cc - 0.60c) Committee Sitting Allowance \$200 per day Local Travel, Travelling Allowance and Committee Sitting Status quo remains Tax and duty-free purchase of a vehicle However with the following changes for This benefit was in place prior to 2007 and should be reinstated, given the amount of travel incurred by all MPs in their role as an elected official.
+Each MP should be eligible for one vehicle per term maternity leave endorsed In order to entice more women and younger Fijians to seek elected office, maternity leave should be instituted in line with the national system for such benefits

-$^3$ including Deputy Speaker, Government/Opposition Whip, and Leader of the House and excluding the Prime Minister, Ministers, Speaker, and the Leader of the Opposition
+3 including Deputy Speaker, Government/Opposition Whip, and Leader of the House and excluding the Prime Ministers, Speaker, and the Leader of the Opposition

-Constituency Allowance \$10,000/ year \$15,000/year constituency allowance endorsed Medical and Life Insurance Coverage of \$100,000 Maximum endorsed Though this is a benefit not offered to the public service, it should be extended to all MPs given the duties required for the post(s) and the higher risk related to extended travel.
-If an MP wishes to continue to make premium payments on the life insurance policy after leaving office, that option should be available Maternity Leave NA Parliament should establish a system for maternity Leave endorsed To entice more women and younger Fijians to seek elected office, maternity and paternity leave should be instituted in line with the national system for such benefits.
-Gadgets Members are entitled to keep the provided gadgets after the end of Parliament Term
+Constituer Allowance \$10,000/ y \$15,000/y ncy d Medical Life Insura NA and Coverage nce \$100,000 Maximum of endorsed Though this is a beroffered to the public it should be extended.
+MPs given the required for the post the higher risk releastended travel.
+If wishes to continue premium payments life insurance policeleaving office, that should be available de service, ed to all duties st(s) and lated to an MP to make on the Maternity Leave NA Parliament establish a s maternity Lo To entice more won younger Fijians to elected office, mater paternity leave showing instituted in line working and the system for benefits. o seek inity and build be with the Gadgets Members entitled to the pr gadgets aft end of Parl Term ovided ter the